Mistreatment of Students or Unprofessional Behavior

 Examples of such behaviors include but are not limited to:

 - Discrimination on the basis of race, gender, sexual orientation, gender identity, religion, ethnic background, age, or physical ability

 - Disregard for the safety of others

 - Insults or verbal attacks

 - Threats of physical harm or physical attacks

 - Threatening to assign a lower grade or to write a poor evaluation as a means of intimidation.

 All student concerns will be registered and investigated.
 No person shall be subject to retaliation for using or participating in an informal or formal complaint resolution process.
 State and federal laws and university policy protect against retaliation for reporting sexual harassment, sexual violence, stalking or dating or domestic violence.
 University policy prohibits retaliation against a person because he or she made a report, filed a complaint, participated in the investigation of a complaint or assisted others who raised a complaint.

 Retaliation is a serious offense that can result in disciplinary action for students or employees.
 This protection from retaliation applies for any complaint made in good faith, even if it is eventually dismissed or found lacking in merit.
 A complaint will be presumed to have been made in good faith unless it is found to be a knowing falsehood or made with no factual basis whatsoever.

-Once a report is received through the reporting form, the School of Medicine and Public Health Student Mistreatment Triage Committee will review the report and notify the student that the concern will be investigated.
-The committee will then determine the appropriate party to investigate and resolve the concern and provide them with the information from the reporting form.
 The party is responsible for thoroughly investigating the concern and resolving it in a fair and timely fashion.
-They will then report the resolution information back to the Student Mistreatment Triage Committee, which will follow up with the student or reporter of student mistreatment when appropriate.
+They will then report the resolution information back to the Student Mistreatment Triage Committee, which follows up and closes the loop with the reporter of student mistreatment.